safesoftware/fme-server-iac-templates/Azure/terraform/modules/database/README.md

 `location` - Specifies the supported Azure location where the resource exists.

-`db_name` - Specifies the name of the PostgreSQL Server.

 `admin_db_user` - The Administrator login for the PostgreSQL Server.
 Required when create_mode is Default.

 `admin_db_pw` - The Password associated with the administrator_login for the PostgreSQL Server.